Md-Merazul-Islam/SUBXCHANGE/README.md

 ## Production Deployment

 1. Set `DEBUG=False` in production
-2. Use PostgreSQL/MySQL for database
+2. Use PostgreSQL for database
 3. Configure proper CORS settings
 4. Set up monitoring and logging
 5. Use environment variables for secrets